 The Basque region of Spain is characterized by stunning landscapes, delectable cuisine and quaint villages.
-For many travelers, it would be easy to spend at least a month on a tour of the Basque Country, swooning over the gorgeous coastline and gorging on pintxos (Basque-style tapas) while wandering from town to town.
+For many travelers to Spain, it would be easy to spend at least a month on a tour of the Basque Country, swooning over the gorgeous coastline and gorging on pintxos (Basque-style tapas) while wandering from town to town.

 With a plethora of charming places to choose from, it can be difficult to decide which town to add to a Basque tour.
-However, from the towns we visited, we most liked Hondarribia – a town that sits just west of the French border and is conveniently 2km from the San Sebastian Airport.
+However, from the places we visited, we really fell for Hondarribia – a town that sits just west of the French border and is conveniently next to the main San Sebastian Airport.

-Basque Country Itinerary
+Best Basque Country Itinerary for 3 Days

 Day 1: Hondarribia, Spain